light-and-motion/data_processing/README.md

 - **Range** column in the Excel configuration file must be formatted so it is read as 'Text,' otherwise it will be converted into time.
 - Milliseconds will be removed when converting into elapsed time.
 - A JPEG file will not be generated if a chart is not processed, even if **JPEG** is set to 'Yes.'
+- Formatting for PDF and txt file can become imprecise

 ## Future Refinements
 - Replace text interface with a GUI using PyQt5.